Huh/TWS-R-Workshop/README.md

 # TWS-R-Workshop
-A progressive build of a Shiny application to simulate and fit linear models (folders Shiny 1-5) and a markdown document detailing how to download and manipulate a SNODAS raster (SpatialDownload_Markdown).
+A progressive build of a Shiny application to simulate and fit linear models (folders Shiny 1-5) and a markdown document detailing how to download a SNODAS raster, a shapefile and a few basic spatial manipulations (SpatialDownload_Markdown).

-A link to the Shiny5 application can be found at: [http://popr.cfc.umt.edu/](http://popr.cfc.umt.edu/)
+A link to the Shiny5 application and the SpatialDownload document can be found at: [http://popr.cfc.umt.edu/](http://popr.cfc.umt.edu/)

+## Shiny Application Demo
 The purpose of this application is to demonstrate the use of Shiny while using some of the skills learned during the workshop.

 ### Use